-The Board of Directors of the Company recommends a vote "FOR" all nominees for director and "FOR" the proposal in item 2.
+The Board of Directors of the Company recommends a vote "FOR" all nominees for director, "FOR" proposals 2 - 4, and FOR "THREE YEARS" for proposal 5.

 This proxy, when properly executed, will be voted in the manner directed herein.
-If no direction is made, this proxy will be voted "FOR" all nominees for director and "FOR" the proposal in item 2.
+If no direction is made, this proxy will be voted "FOR" all nominees for director, "FOR" proposals 2 - 4, and FOR "THREE YEARS" for proposals 5.
 In their discretion, the Named Proxies are authorized to vote upon such other matters that may properly come before the Annual Meeting or any adjournment or postponement thereof.